-Fort Yates, N. D., April 7 .- In a great council called by Maj.
-McLaugh-lin the Indians of this reservation decided almost unanimously that they were ready to have their lands allotted.
+Fort Yates, N. D., April 7.-In a great council called by Maj.
+McLaugh-lin the indians of this reservation de-cided almost unanimously that they were ready to have their lands allotted. were ready to have their lands allotted.
 Each head of a family will have 640 acres and all over 18 years, 320 acres.
-In addition they will get a span of an addition they will get a span or good American mares, two cows, a wagon and harness, a plow, a harrow, some other tools and \$50 in cash, All under 18 will get 160 acres.
+In addition they will get a span of good American mares, two cows, a wagon and harness, a plow, a harrow, some other tools and \$50 in cash.
+All under 18 will get 160 acres.
 After the allotments have been made, there will be a big surplus of land.
-The Indians we blitcely opnosed to selling this and are bitterly opposed to selling this, and it is doubtful if it will ever be sold It is doubtful if it will ever be sold with their consent.
-Each head of a family will be worth \$1,000 in addition to his 640 acres when Uncle Sam relinguishes his guardian-ship, and turns these Indians over to the states of North and South Dakota as full fledged citizens.
-Between 1,000 and 1,200 voters will be caually divided between the two states.
+The Indians are bitterly opposed to selling this, and it is doubtful if it will ever be sold with their consent. with their consent.
+Each head of a family will be worth Each head of a family will be worth \$1,000 in addition to his 640 acres when Uncle Sam relinguishes his guardian-ship, and turns these Indians over to the states of North and South Dakota as full fledged citizens.
+Between 1,000 and 3,200 voters will be equally divided between the two states.
 The question of leasing their lands was also placed before the Indians by Maj.
-McLaughlin, but they decided Maj.
-McLaughlin, but they decided against it.
+McLaughlin, but they decided against it. against it.